What Does A Web Developer Do?

 The Internet is characterized by rapid changes and daily innovations that one has to learn continually.
 Therefore, being ready and willing to learn is very much emphasized in web development job descriptions.

-Web developers mostly work in teams and are in direct contact with customers.
+Web developers mostly work in teams and are in direct contact with clients.
 Therefore, social skills are equally necessary.

 Above all, the most important skill is knowing how to use a programming language such as Java (Enterprise Edition), JavaScript, Python, Ruby, C #, Perl, and PHP as well as a framework.